WilsonBerkow/firecyclist/README.md

   - Make the intial seed not hardcoded (do Time or something).

 - INTERFACE:
-  - Make the main-menu "Play" text be an actual button, so only when clicking there does one start playing.
+  - Make the main-menu "Play" text be an actual button, so only when clicking there (rather than anywhere on the screen) one start playing.
   - Make fireballs fall down in the background of the MainMenu.

 - FOR SIMPLICITY OR CODE QUALITY: